John Holmes (actor): Film career

-Number and gender of partners
+Number and sex of partners

-In the 1981 biographical feature documentary Exhausted: John C. Holmes, The Real Story, from director and Holmes confidante Julia St. Vincent, Holmes stated during an interview segment that he had had intercourse with over 14,000 women.
+In the 1981 biographical feature documentary Exhausted: John C. Holmes, The Real Story, from director and Holmes confidante Julia St. Vincent, Holmes stated during an interview segment that he had sex with over 14,000 women.
 The number had in fact been invented by the actor on the spur of the moment to help salvage his waning image.
-The true number of women and men with whom Holmes had sex during his career would never be known.
+The true number of women and men with whom Holmes had made love to during his career would never be known.
 After his death, his ex-wife Sharon came across a footlocker, plated in 24k gold leaf, which contained photographic references to Holmes' "private work" and which she burned.
 Holmes' performances included at least one homosexual feature film, The Private Pleasures of John C. Holmes, which was filmed in 1983.

 Drugs and the Wonderland murders

 In late 1980, a mutual friend introduced Holmes to Chris Coxx, who owned the Odyssey nightclub.
 In turn, Coxx introduced Holmes to Eddie Nash, a drug dealer who owned several nightclubs, including the Starwood in West Hollywood.
 At the same time, Holmes was closely associated with the Wonderland Gang, a group of heroin-addicted cocaine dealers, so called for the rowhouse located on Wonderland Avenue in the Laurel Canyon neighborhood of Los Angeles, out of which they operated.
 Holmes frequently sold drugs for the gang.
 Gang members included Ronnie Lee Launius, David Clay Lind and their "wheelman," Tracy McCourt.

 After using more than his share of the Wonderland Gang's drugs, Holmes found himself falling out of their favor.
 In June 1981, he told Launius and Lind about a large stash of drugs, money and jewelry Nash was keeping in his house.
 Holmes helped to set up a home invasion and armed robbery committed on the morning of June 29.
 Holmes was not present during the robbery.

 In the early hours of July 1, four of the gang's members were found murdered and a fifth severely beaten in the Wonderland Avenue rowhouse.
 Holmes was allegedly present during the murders and left a palm print (not "bloody" as Los Angeles media outlets covering the story erroneously reported) over one victim's headboard, but it is unclear whether he participated in the killings.
 Holmes was questioned but was released due to lack of evidence; he refused to cooperate with the investigation.
 After spending nearly five months on the run with Schiller, Holmes was arrested in Florida on December 4 by former LAPD homicide detectives Frank Tomlinson and Tom Lange (the latter of whom later gained fame for his role in the O. J. Simpson murder case).
 Holmes was extradited to Los Angeles, and in March 1982 was charged with personally committing all four murders.
 After a three-week trial, Holmes was acquitted on June 26, 1982, on all charges except committing contempt of court.
 The murder trial was a landmark in the history of American trial procedure, as it was the first in which videotape was introduced as evidence.